microsoft/pxt/docs/packages/getting-started/ref-docs.md

 ## Step 4: Set the help attributes

 Now, go back and open `tropic.ts` again in an editor.
-We need to add the `help` attribute to each method in order to associate the new documents as help content for the blocks.
+We need to add the `help` attribute to each function in order to associate the new documents as help content for the blocks.

 For **pick**, add: